SCUR0/PowerShell-Scripts/README.md

 ## Tasks

+### Backup-VMs.ps1

+  Simple script that exports a copy of all VMs to a backup directory as well as compresses for archive with 7zip if installed.

 ### Check-FileHistoryStatus.ps1

   Filehistory on windows 8-10 is known for randomly failing to run.
 I enjoy the feature of FileHistory tracking of files so I created a script that will email you if it has not ran in the specified time range.